Any type of addiction is dangerous or even life-threatening, but some cases are more difficult to treat and overcome than others.

 Handling Dual Diagnosis Cases

 In other cases, some people develop mental health problems during the course of feeding an addiction.
 For example, many people who abuse drugs engage in risky or dangerous behaviors.
-Incidents like violence, sexual assaults, or criminal acts can leave an addicted person traumatized and open the door to other mental health issues like depression and anxiety.
+Incidents like violence, sexual assaults or criminal acts can leave an addicted person traumatized and open the door to other mental health issues like depression and anxiety.

-Interventions For Dual Diagnosis
+Interventions for Dual Diagnosis

-While many families will recognize the need for interventions, some may wonder what to do about a loved one struggling with both substance abuse and a mental health disorder like depression.
+While many families will recognize the need for an intervention, some may wonder what to do about a loved one struggling with both substance abuse and a mental health disorder like depression.
 Some people wonder what to say during an intervention and feel completely lost when it comes to handling a loved one’s mental health issues.

-During a standard intervention, the family will learn to acknowledge the roles they have played in their loved one’s addiction, including past conflicts, familial tensions, and enabling behaviors.
+During a professional intervention, the family will learn to acknowledge the roles they have played in their loved one’s addiction, including past conflicts, familial tensions and enabling behaviors.
 While this may be somewhat straightforward for addiction, intervention is much more complicated when it involves a mental health issue.

 Dual Diagnosis Interventions

 Dual diagnosis cases require delicate treatment that addresses both issues simultaneously.
-When a person is suffering from addiction and a mental health issue, he or she will not be able to fully recover from one without addressing the other.
+When a person is suffering from addiction and a mental health issue, he or she will not be able to fully recover from one condition without addressing the other.

 Every family, especially those with a loved one struggling with a dual diagnosis, will have unique factors to consider and will respond differently to treatment.
 Most interventions focus on the family’s desire to see their loved one recover, but this process is more complex for cases involving mental health issues.

-Why Hire A Professional?
+Why Hire a Professional?

 The intervention process may sound straightforward at first, but hiring a professional interventionist for assistance is the safest possible choice for handling one.
-Family members’ emotions can flare during an intervention, and if a discussion devolves into a “blame game,” or family members start insulting or accusing each other of fault for the addiction in question, it does nothing to help the person struggling with addiction.
+Family members’ emotions can flare during an intervention, and if a discussion devolves into a “blame game,” or family members start insulting or accusing each other for the addiction in question, it does nothing to help the person struggling with addiction.